Life Chances study, stage 12

 RPC’s ongoing Life Chances Study began in inner Melbourne in 1990 with 167 babies and their parents.
 Since then, stages of the study have focused on different issues, from services for young children to experiences of school and finding a job.

 Stage 12 of the Life Chances study focuses on economic security and life chances as the participants approach 30.
 This stage is designed in two parts: a comprehensive online survey distributed to all participants, and in-depth interviews with a selection of participants.

 The survey asks about work, financial circumstances, housing, and participants’ perceptions about elements of their overall health and wellbeing, their community and their social life.
 Many of the questions will mirror those asked in the and used in the .
 This will help us add a broader, national context to the rich, detailed information from the study group.

-The interviews will examine issues identified in the survey in more detail.
+The interviews examined issues identified in the survey in more detail.